Moments, Sums of Squares, and Tropicalization: Tropicalization, Hadamard property, and toric spectrahedra

-\begin{proposition} Let $A\subset \mathbb{Z}^n_{\geq 0}$ be a finite set of nonnegative lattice points and let $\varphi_A: \mathbb{R}^n\rightarrow \mathbb{R}^{|A|}$, $x \mapsto (x^a \colon a\in A)$, be the corresponding monomial map.
+\begin{proposition} Let $A\subset \mathbb{Z}^n_{\geq 0}$ be a finite set of nonnegative lattice points and let $\varphi_A: \mathbb{R}^n\rightarrow \mathbb{R}^{A}$, $x \mapsto (x^a \colon a\in A)$, be the corresponding monomial map.
 If $S\subseteq \mathbb{R}^n$ has the Hadamard property then so do \begin{enumerate} \item the image $\varphi_A(S)$ of $S$ under $\varphi_A$, \item the convex hull $\conv(S)$ and the conical hull $\cone(S)$, and \item the closed moment cone $M_A(S)$. \end{enumerate} \end{proposition}

 The moment cone is by definition the cone of all moment sequences $(m_{\alpha}\colon \alpha \in A)$, that is $m_\alpha$ is the integral $\int_S x^\alpha d\mu$ of $x^\alpha$ over the set $S$ with respect to some measure $\mu$.
 In general, this cone need not be closed.
 We denote its closure by $M_A(S)$ and call it the closed moment cone.
-In the case that the set $A$ is finite, the closed moment cone is also the closed conical hull of $\varphi_A(S)$.
-See, for example, \cite[Theorems 1.24 and 1.26]{SchmudgenBook}.
+When $A$ is finite, the closed moment cone coincides with the closed conical hull of $\varphi_A(S)$: